matsumur/smartcitizen-kit-pm-board/README.md

 #### lib/Sensors/Sensors.h
 lib/Sensors/Sensors.h has a list of all sensors working with SCK2.1.
 You may find `enum SensorType` in the file.
 In this guide, we add a click counter as a new SensorType as `SENSOR_CLICK` in Sensor.h.
 Add a line just before the definition `SENSOR_COUNT`.
 The `SENSOR_COUNT` should always be placed on the last line because it counts the number of sensors.

 We then add a definition of the new sensor as an instance of the class `OneSensor`.
-All sensor should be an instance of the `OneSensor` class. `OneSensor` class requires ten parameters to create an instance.
+All sensors should be instances of the `OneSensor` class. `OneSensor` class requires ten parameters to create an instance.

-We define our `SENSOR_CLICK` sensor with following parameters.
+We define our `SENSOR_CLICK` sensor with the following parameters.

 |  SensorLocation  |  priority  | SensorType | shortTitle |     title     | id  | enabled | controllable | everyNintervals | unit |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |